-Arkansas began implementing Crisis Stabilization Units (CSU) in 2017, with our first unit opening March of 2018, a second in August of 2018, third in July of 2019, and the fourth is scheduled to open in September of 2019.
+Arkansas began implementing Crisis Stabilization Units (CSU) in 2017, with our first unit opening March of 2018, a second in August of 2018, third in July of 2019, and the fourth October of 2019.
 The CSUs interface with law enforcement per Act 423 which was passed in 2017.
 The Medicaid system has been enhanced by the addition of community support services and new services such as Acute Crisis Units, Therapeutic Communities, and outpatient Substance Use Disorder treatment services.
-Additionally, Medicaid now reimburses for Peer Support and Family Support partner services.
+Additionally, Medicaid now reimburses for Peer Support and Family Support partner services, but these services are still being underutilized by providers.
 The PASSEs are also required to have mobile crisis units for their members which require 24-hour accessibility 365 days a year.
-CMHC contracts have been updated to reflect more on-site crisis intervention services, emphasize diversion when appropriate, and hone in on ensuring appropriate aftercare services are implemented for each individual.
+CMHC contracts have been updated to reflect more on-site crisis intervention services, emphasize diversion when appropriate, and home in on ensuring appropriate aftercare services are implemented for each individual.